 But Mass Effect has never been about exploiting resources or expansion, it’s a series about reacting to difficult situations with difficult choices.
 By having the humans venture out into the unknown Bioware may be presenting players with an interesting choice, what kind of explorer will they be?
-Will they follow in the footsteps of Neil Armstrong (the smart, straight laced type with a need for speed), Roald Amundsen (the type who is “called” to explore), Gertrude Bell (the scholar/trailblazer/spy/diplomat), or Hernan Cortes (the shrewd, win at all cost tactician)?
+Will they follow in the footsteps of Neil Armstrong (the smart, straight laced type with a need for speed), Roald Amundsen (the type who is “called” to explore), Gertrude Bell (the scholar/trailblazer/spy/diplomat), or Hernan Cortes (the shrewd, win at all costs traitor who would topple an empire for gold and glory)?
 Those are certainly not the only archetypes and gross simplifications but that’s the point.
 Instead of being “simply” anything it would be powerful for Bioware to ask us carve our own path and be judged by the legacy we lead.

 A game like this would hem much closer to realization of what Gene Roddenberry would see as exactly the point of Star Trek’s “Five Year Mission”.
 The original Star Trek was not just about exploring new worlds, but about using those worlds as a gateway to discussing difficult political, moral, and ethical questions.
 I’m a firm believer that games (or shows and movies) should not fear tough, moral questions.
 They should only fear handling them haphazardly.
 If Mass Effect: Andromeda is going to put us in the boots of human explorer/colonizer/flag planter it better to do so in a way that lets us explore the difficult and challenging questions that are intrinsically ties up in seeing, coveting, and taking.
 That’s the nuanced, complicated, action-filled Mass Effect game that we deserve.